bapodacaumich/ccpp_ral/README.md

 - *_U.csv: control actuation for each timestep
 - *_t.csv: timestamps of each discretized state

-2. package_path.py: processes solutions outputs from the optimal control formulation
+2. package_path.py: processes solutions outputs from the optimal control formulation.
+Here you may specify orientation assignment methods.
+We used Knot Oriented (SLERP) and Face Oriented (SLERP) methods.

 3. /build/get_coverage/: evaluates the coverage of each processed solution for Pareto tuning